browserengineering/book/book/chrome.md

             self.draw()
 ```

-So there---after a long day of prep work, you can now go surf the web.
+So there---after a long day of work, unwind a bit by surfing the web.

 Summary
 =======